-If you plan on seeing a lot of paid attractions, consider getting either the City Pass, Sightseeing Pass, or Hop on Hop off Bus.
+If you plan on seeing a lot of paid attractions, consider getting either the City Pass, Sightseeing Pass, or City Go Pass.
 All are very popular and can help you save money.
 Choose your pass based on what attractions you want to see.

 Where to Stay in NYC Wrap-up

 This concludes the best hotels and neighborhoods to stay at in NYC!
-I know it can be hard to choose the best place, but any of the above NYC neighborhoods are great choices.
+I know it can be hard to choose the best place, but any of the above NYC hotels are in some of the best neighborhoods and are great choices.

-If you still feel a little lost or have any NYC questions, feel free to leave me a comment below, and I will do my best to help you figure out where to stay!
+If you still feel a little lost or have any NYC questions, feel free to leave me a comment below, email me, or DM me on social media and I will do my best to help you figure out where to stay!